SeaCrow-Books/documentation/Publishing/Workflow/Short Stories/Story Story Planning.md

 5. **Moment of Realization**: Include a turning point where one or both characters realize their feelings have evolved beyond mere rivalry or antagonism.
 This realization often comes at a moment of crisis or separation, highlighting the strength of their bond.
 6. **Resolution of Conflict**: Address the initial conflict or misunderstanding that set them up as enemies.
 This resolution is important for clearing the path to a romantic relationship.
 It often involves compromise, understanding, or a gesture of goodwill.
 7. **Acceptance and Commitment**: Conclude with the characters acknowledging their feelings and deciding to pursue a relationship, despite the challenges.
 This acceptance is the culmination of their emotional journey from enemies to lovers.

+## 2. Define Your Characters' Goals and Motivations